black-sliver/evermizer/README.txt

   run make

 WINDOWS BUILD INSTRUCTIONS:
-  run make for mingw, or create a VS project with main.c as (only) source file the github source tree requires you to have python3 in PATH to build gen.h the zip distribution includes a pre-built gen.h
+  Run make for mingw, or create a VS project with main.c as (only) source file.
+  The github source tree requires you to have python3 in PATH to build gen.h.
+  The zip distribution includes a pre-built gen.h.

 EMSCRIPTEN BUILD INSTRUCTIONS:
-  make sure emscripten/emcc is configured and in PATH, run make wasm you may need to set some env variables, like EM_CONFIG=~/.emscripten
+  Make sure emscripten/emcc is configured and in PATH. run make wasm You may need to set some env variables, like EM_CONFIG=~/.emscripten

 CREDITS:
   Written by black_sliver